measurement-kit/measurement-kit/include/measurement_kit/README.md

   task names have been described above;

-- `"options"`: (object; optional) options modifying the task behavior, as an object mapping string keys to string, integer or double values;
+- `"options"`: (object; optional) options modifying the task behavior, as an object mapping string keys to string, int or float values;

 - `"output_filepath"`: (string; optional) file where you want MK to write measurement results, as a sequence of lines, each line being